Orchextra/orchextra-content-ios-sdk/README.md

 viewController.didMove(toParentViewController: self)
 ```

-## Advanced

 ### Search content

-There is a way to create an empty OrchextraViewController with the purpose of search some content
+There is a way to create an empty ViewController with the purpose of search some content

 ``` swift
 let searchViewController = OCM.shared.searchViewController()